 This Stone Fruit Smoothie Bowl is loaded with plums and cherries and topped with fruit, nuts, and seeds.
 It’s a flavorful, filling start to any morning!

 Holy moly, guys.
 After my first 3 days of classes, the only way I know to describe my brain is full.
-I mean, I spent the last 9 months swimming in the creative, right-brained swimming pool of blogging and now I’ve jumped into the deep end of advanced statistics and this is about what I feel like.
+I mean, I spent the last 9 months swimming in the creative, right-brained swimming pool of blogging and now I’ve jumped into the deep end of advanced statistics.

 But I’m staying afloat.
 And as much as I just want to go buy pre-made meals and to-go breakfasts, I know that staying afloat also entails keeping up with your health.
 So today we’re whipping up a healthy Stone Fruit Smoothie Bowl breakfast.
 Just takes 10 minutes, so you can get back to your advanced statistics or work or deadlines quickly and with a full belly!